 - Combine the flour with cinnamon, ground ginger, salt, baking powder, baking soda, ground nutmeg, and ground cloves in a medium bowl.

 - In a separate bowl, whisk together olive oil with brown sugar until well combined.
-Add the molasses, egg, buttermilk, vanilla, and 2 tablespoon of the reduced cider, whisking until well combined.
+Add the molasses, egg, buttermilk, vanilla, and 2 tablespoons of the reduced cider, whisking until well combined.
 Add the flour mixture, mixing just until combined.
 Stir in the chopped pears and transfer the donut batter to a piping bag.

 - Fill the prepared donut pan with the batter.
 Bake the donuts for 7-8 minutes or until puffed and golden brown.
 Remove from the oven and let cool for 2 minutes.